Beecher's Bibles: History

 The name "Beecher's Bibles" is in reference to Sharps rifles and carbines, associated with the New England minister and abolitionist Henry Ward Beecher, of the New England Emigrant Aid Society.
-Beecher was an outspoken abolitionist and he raised funds from his congregation to buy Sharps carbines for Kansas' free state (anti-slavery) settlers.
-The Federal and state authorities had forbidden sending arms to the territory, but that did not stop abolitionists from donating funds for firearm purchases to aid free state fighters.
-There were approximately 900 Sharps Carbines sent to the Kansas conflict.
+Beecher was an outspoken abolitionist and he raised funds from his congregation to buy Sharps carbines for Kansas.
+While federal and state authorities had forbidden sending arms to the territory, that did not stop abolitionists from donating funds for firearm purchases to aid free state fighters.
+Approximately 900 Sharps Carbines were sent to the Kansas conflict.